ReesMorrison/NetlifyBlogThemes/content/post/2021-11-05-night-additional-subthemes/NightAddl.md

 categories:
   - Wide Angle
 tags: ["Records,", "Expressions", ]
-draft: yes
+draft:
 ---

-The subthemes of Night discussed above were animated by a [a poem about surmounting the dark of life](invictus), a painting from a [sleepy town](starry) ablaze with stars overhead, a recognition in song of the [power of support](stand), and a movie with [comic night scenes](happened).
+The subthemes of Night discussed above were animated by a [a poem about surmounting the dark of life](https://themesfromart.com/post/2021-11-05-night-from-invictus-a-poem-by-william-ernest-henley/nightinvictus/), a painting from a [sleepy town](starry) ablaze with stars overhead, a recognition in song of the [power of support](stand), and a movie with [comic night scenes](https://themesfromart.com/post/2021-11-05-night-from-it-happened-one-night-a-movie-starring-clark-gable-and-claudette-colbert/nighthappened/).
 Here are two more subthemes that don’t link so directly to any of the four works of art.

 <!--more-->